Mushroom Productions event production company logo

 Large-scale festival stage under construction with truss rigging, cherry pickers and crew preparing a major live event production in Africa

-For more than 30 years, Mushroom Productions has operated across 8+ African markets, delivering events from Johannesburg to Lagos, Kigali, Nairobi, Accra, and beyond.
-This is what event production in Africa actually looks like — and how to do it right.
+Mushroom Productions has worked across 8+ African markets for more than 30 years.
+We have delivered events from Johannesburg to Lagos, Kigali, Nairobi, Accra, and beyond.
+This is what events in Africa look like.
+And this is how to do it right.

 Why Africa Is Not One Market

-The African Continental Free Trade Area (AfCFTA) is working to harmonise trade and reduce barriers across the continent, and its progress is genuinely encouraging.
-But for event production in 2025 and beyond, the practical reality is still one of market-by-market planning.
+AfCFTA is working to make trade easier.
+Its progress is encouraging.
+But for events now, the practical reality is still market-by-market planning.

 Customs and Carnet Documentation